swarad07/swarad-chessboard/README.md

 # About

-The app is a POC created by integrating Chess.js for rules, Chessboard.js for the board and UI, and Stockfish 16.
+The app is a POC created by integrating Chess.js for rules, Chessboard.js for the board and UI, and Stockfish 16 for chess engine

 You can play 2-player chess, with standard chess rules.